Commercial Driver Workforce Study

 Share Commercial Driver Workforce Study on Facebook Share Commercial Driver Workforce Study on Twitter Share Commercial Driver Workforce Study on Linkedin Email Commercial Driver Workforce Study link

-The Laws of Minnesota 2024, chapter 127, article 3, section 130 established a study to “address commercial driver shortages in transportation and transit sectors and propose recommendations to address the challenges posed by driver shortages and the attrition rate of commercial vehicle drivers in Minnesota.”
+On May 24, 2024, Laws of Minnesota 2024, chapter 127, article 3, section 130 was signed into law, directing the Commissioners of Transportation and Public Safety to conduct a joint study to assess commercial driver shortages in the transportation and transit sectors, and propose recommendations to address the challenges posed by driver shortages and the attrition rate of commercial vehicle drivers in Minnesota.

-In conducting the study, MnDOT and DPS must consult with “stakeholders involved in the training, certification, licensing, development, and education of commercial drivers, including but not limited to representatives from trucking companies, freight and logistics companies, transit and bus operators, labor unions representing commercial motor vehicle drivers, public and private commercial driver's license testing providers and behind-the-wheel instructors.”
-The study must also include input from the Departments of Labor and Industry, Commerce, and Employment and Economic Development, along with Metro Transit, the Center for Transportation at the University of Minnesota, and representatives from the State Colleges and Universities in Minnesota.
+The Minnesota Department of Transportation (MnDOT) and Minnesota Department of Public Safety (DPS) collaborated to convene a study group to respond to this legislative request.
+In conducting the study, MnDOT and DPS consulted with “stakeholders involved in the training, certification, licensing, development, and education of commercial drivers, including but not limited to representatives from trucking companies, freight and logistics companies, transit and bus operators, labor unions representing commercial motor vehicle drivers, public and private commercial driver's license testing providers and behind-the-wheel instructors.”
+The study also included input from the Departments of Labor and Industry, Commerce, and Employment and Economic Development, along with Metro Transit, the Center for Transportation at the University of Minnesota, and representatives from the State Colleges and Universities in Minnesota.

-Your participation in this study will help us address commercial driver shortages and attrition rates in transportation and transit sectors and propose recommendations to address these challenges for commercial vehicle drivers in Minnesota.
-You can provide feedback in the following ways:
+Your participation in this study helped us understand commercial driver shortages and attrition rates in transportation and transit sectors and propose recommendations to address these challenges for commercial vehicle drivers in Minnesota.
+The final legislative study report can be found here.

-The Laws of Minnesota 2024, chapter 127, article 3, section 130 established a study to “address commercial driver shortages in transportation and transit sectors and propose recommendations to address the challenges posed by driver shortages and the attrition rate of commercial vehicle drivers in Minnesota.”
+On May 24, 2024, Laws of Minnesota 2024, chapter 127, article 3, section 130 was signed into law, directing the Commissioners of Transportation and Public Safety to conduct a joint study to assess commercial driver shortages in the transportation and transit sectors, and propose recommendations to address the challenges posed by driver shortages and the attrition rate of commercial vehicle drivers in Minnesota.

-In conducting the study, MnDOT and DPS must consult with “stakeholders involved in the training, certification, licensing, development, and education of commercial drivers, including but not limited to representatives from trucking companies, freight and logistics companies, transit and bus operators, labor unions representing commercial motor vehicle drivers, public and private commercial driver's license testing providers and behind-the-wheel instructors.”
-The study must also include input from the Departments of Labor and Industry, Commerce, and Employment and Economic Development, along with Metro Transit, the Center for Transportation at the University of Minnesota, and representatives from the State Colleges and Universities in Minnesota.
+The Minnesota Department of Transportation (MnDOT) and Minnesota Department of Public Safety (DPS) collaborated to convene a study group to respond to this legislative request.
+In conducting the study, MnDOT and DPS consulted with “stakeholders involved in the training, certification, licensing, development, and education of commercial drivers, including but not limited to representatives from trucking companies, freight and logistics companies, transit and bus operators, labor unions representing commercial motor vehicle drivers, public and private commercial driver's license testing providers and behind-the-wheel instructors.”
+The study also included input from the Departments of Labor and Industry, Commerce, and Employment and Economic Development, along with Metro Transit, the Center for Transportation at the University of Minnesota, and representatives from the State Colleges and Universities in Minnesota.

-Your participation in this study will help us address commercial driver shortages and attrition rates in transportation and transit sectors and propose recommendations to address these challenges for commercial vehicle drivers in Minnesota.
-You can provide feedback in the following ways:
+Your participation in this study helped us understand commercial driver shortages and attrition rates in transportation and transit sectors and propose recommendations to address these challenges for commercial vehicle drivers in Minnesota.
+The final legislative study report can be found here.

-Share Upcoming Meetings on Facebook Share Upcoming Meetings on Twitter Share Upcoming Meetings on Linkedin Email Upcoming Meetings link
+Share Stakeholder Meetings on Facebook Share Stakeholder Meetings on Twitter Share Stakeholder Meetings on Linkedin Email Stakeholder Meetings link

 Past Meetings